berw96/CI646-regex/README.md

 As you complete the problems below, you can test your regexes at http://regex101.com.

+This repository has a `solution` branch where you can compare your solution to mine.
+No cheating! ;)

 1. Modify the class `PhoneNumbers.java` so that it validates UK landline phone numbers.
 Valid numbers take one of the following forms: